-There is no one route to salvation, damnation, or acting.
-There are no rules, recipes or systems.
-There is no magic bullet.
+There is no one path to enlightenment or acting.
+There are no certainties, solutions or single techniques.
+There is no magic potion.

 Stanislavski teaches us to find out who, where, when, why we are there. (never ‘how’).
 To live with the magic ‘as if’ – it is YOU ‘as if…’